pudly/schmopera-hugo/content/articles/michael-mori-on-the-devil-inside.md

 ---
-title: Michael Mori on The Devil Inside
+title: "Michael Mori on The Devil Inside"
 ---

 ## What can people expect from *The Devil Inside*?